Sanitation in Dubai: Sewage issues

 During Dubai's economic boom in the 2000s, the city's growth meant that it was stretching its existing sewage treatment infrastructure to its limits.
 Sewage from areas of Dubai not connected to the municipal piped network at the time was collected daily from thousands of holding tanks across the city and driven by tankers to the city's only sewage treatment plant at Al-Awir.
 Because of the long queues and delays, several tanker drivers resorted to illegally dumping the raw sewage into storm drains or behind dunes in the desert, resulting in much controversy.
-The result of sewage dumped into storm drains was that it flowed directly into the Persian Gulf, near the city's prime swimming beaches.
+Sewage dumped into storm drains flowed directly into the Persian Gulf, near the city's prime swimming beaches.
 Doctors warned that tourists using the beaches ran the risk of contracting serious illnesses like typhoid and hepatitis.

 Dubai's municipality says that it is committed to trying to catch the culprits and has imposed fines of up to $25,000 as well as threatening to confiscate tankers if dumping persists.
 The municipality maintains that test results show samples of the water are "within the standard".

-In 2013 it was reported that the Jebel Ali plant receives 70% of sewage through the city's sewage network, while the remaining 30% comes from sewage trucks.
+In 2013, it was reported that the Jebel Ali plant receives 70% of sewage through the city's sewage network, while the remaining 30% comes from sewage trucks.

-A new, multi-billion-Dhs sewerage system is expected to be completed by 2025.
+Due to the 2024 UAE floods, a new, 277 million-Dh sewage system was completed on June 18, 2025.